Great Sea Interconnector: Reduction of emissions

 European Network of Transmission System Operators for Electricity (ENTSO-E) assessed positively the Interconnector project based on cost-benefit analysis methodology.
 It is therefore included in the ten-year network development plan 2014 (TYNDP) and also TYNDP 2016.

 According to the cost-benefit analysis of ENTSO-E, the Interconnector will contribute to social and economic welfare between €580m and €1.12 billion in each year.
 The cost-benefit analysis is done using four different visions.
 Reduction of emission is expected to be between 1.3 million tonnes and 6.8 million tonnes each year.
 For comparison, Cyprus had emissions of 6.16 million tonnes during 2015.
 Therefore, reduction of emissions will be between 21% and 110% of total Cyprus emissions.
 Based on new assessments best estimate of reduction of emission is expected to be 1.16 million tonnes for Stage 1.

-Development of renewable energy sources on isolated systems like Cyprus and Crete could compromise the islands' electrical systems due to chaotic production fluctuations.
+Development of renewable energy sources on isolated systems like Cyprus could compromise the islands' electrical systems due to chaotic production fluctuations.
 Integration of renewable energy sources without interconnection is therefore limited.
 Electricity interconnection will enable and unlock integration of a high percentage of renewable sources in such isolated systems.